sganis/pyportable/README.rst

 But sometimes take longer to setup the compiler.
 The important thing is that the script `vcvarsall.bat` must be available in your path, usually located somewhere in `C:\\Program Files (x86)\\Microsoft Visual Studio 11.0\\VC` or something similar.
 That script will be called from pip to set some variables such as new PATH, LIB, LIBPATH, INCLUDE..., all this needed for the MSVC compiler.

-If you do not have UIa compiler, then the other option is to find a wheel with a pre-build release, such as those at UCI_.
+If you do not have a compiler, then the other option is to find a wheel with a pre-build release, such as those at UCI_.
 You can use pip directly with an url:

 .. code:: bash